ariellourenco/dotfiles/docs/Yubikey.md

 ```

 After enter `y` at the prompt you will have to provide this lock code for future changes on the status of nay app on your YubiKey.

-## What Is OpenPGP?

-OpenPGP is a specification ([RFC-4880](https://datatracker.ietf.org/doc/html/rfc4880)), which describes a protocol for using public-key cryptography for encryption, signing, and key exchange, based on the original [Phil Zimmermann](https://www.philzimmermann.com/EN/background/index.html) work of Pretty Good Privacy (PGP).
-There is often confusion between PGP and Gnu Privacy Guard (GnuPG or GPG), probably because of the inverted acronym.
-Sometimes these terms are used interchangeably, but GPG is an implementation of the OpenPGP specification (and arguably the most popular one).
-In OpenPGP an individual has an "OpenPGP key", which is actually a set of public-private key pairs grouped together under a _master key_.
-Other key pairs are known as _subkeys_, and any sub-key belonging to the "OpenPGP key" will be signed by the _master key_.
-In addition to the master key, it is common to have 3 sub-keys with different usage:

-- **Authentication key** - Used to authenticate things like an SSH session.
-- **Encryption key** - Used to encrypt/decrypt stuff like files or e-mails so that only you can see them.
-- **Signature key** - Used for signing git commits, files, e-mails, etc. to prove that they came from you.

-## Why ED25519 Keys?

-Historically RSA has been more widely used than ECC ([Elliptic Curve Cryptography](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/)) with TLS and PGP both make heavy use of it.
-However, Elliptic Curve Cryptography has been increasingly used more, becoming the digital signature scheme of choice for new cryptographic non-web applications.
-In Apple’s [white paper on iOS security](http://images.apple.com/ipad/business/docs/iOS_Security_Feb14.pdf), they relayed how they use ECDSA extensively in the Apple ecosystem.
-[Github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [Gitlab](https://docs.gitlab.com/ee/user/ssh.html) also recommend it for SSH keys.

-Furthermore, ECC keys are smaller and their operations run faster and use less power on most hardware.
-Lastly, all the curves available on the YubiKey are at least as strong or stronger than RSA-2048 against classical-computing attacks.

-For more information, see [ECDSA: The digital signature algorithm of a better internet](https://blog.cloudflare.com/ecdsa-the-digital-signature-algorithm-of-a-better-internet/) by Nick Sullivan.

-It's enough background, let's get it started!

 ## Setting up YubiKey OpenPGP